-Twenty six countries report minimum-wage data to the OECD.
+Twenty eight countries report minimum-wage data to the OECD.
 (The first to establish one was New Zealand, in 1894.)
-The U.S. rate, $7.25 an hour, is 12th-highest in real dollars, behind the U.K.’s (established in 1998 and now about $10.40), and Australia’s ($15.20).
-More telling: When measured as a share of average wages, the U.S. ranks 24th, at 37 percent, ahead of only the Czech Republic and Estonia.
-High-wage Germany adopted its first minimum wage, $11.60.
-Britain enacted a 3 percent increase.
-Swiss voters in May rejected a proposal to enact the world’s highest, $25 an hour.
+The U.S. rate, $7.25 an hour, is 10th-highest in real dollars, behind the U.K.’s (established in 1998 and rising soon to about $10), and Australia’s ($12.85).
+More telling: When measured as a share of average wages, the U.S. ranks 25th, at 37 percent, tied with Mexico and ahead of only the Czech Republic.
+High-wage Germany adopted its first minimum wage in July 2014; nine months later it was equal to about $9.15.
+Britain enacted a 3 percent increase in March 2015, effective in October.
+Swiss voters rejected a proposal in 2014 to establish the world’s highest, $25 an hour.
 While the details are different, the argument is the same: Do wage floors help or hurt the economy?
 In his 2013 State of the Union address, President Barack Obama challenged Congress to boost the federal minimum to $10.10.
-Capitol Hill Republicans didn’t take the bait, so this year Obama set a $10.10 minimum wage for federal contractors and called on mayors and governors “give America a raise.”
-Voters in four states did; 26 states and at least 7 U.S. cities will have minimum wages higher than the federal rate starting Jan.
+Capitol Hill Republicans didn’t take the bait, so a year later Obama set a $10.10 minimum wage for federal contractors and called on mayors and governors to “give America a raise.”
+Voters in four states did; 29 states and at least 8 U.S. cities had minimum wages higher than the federal rate as of Apr.
 1, 2015.
 The Congressional Budget Office released a mixed-bag analysis that found that adopting a $10.10 minimum wage nationwide would lift 900,000 people out of poverty while eliminating 500,000 low-income jobs.

 The Reference Shelf

 - Bloomberg Rankings has international minimum wage statistics, including comparisons of minimum wages to median wages in 25 countries.